Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Light: 6 – 8 hours of indirect light.
 Avoid exposure to direct sunlight.

 Styling: Rubber plants add a textural element to any room.
 They are awesome when paired with wood furnishings, light and airy fabrics, and bold colors.
 When using a minimalist décor style, they can be a statement piece in a room.
+Be careful when pruning as rubber plants bleed a white runny sap which can be very messy.
+The sap will drip from cut branches and when leaves are removed.
+Have a paper towel or two on hand when pruning.

 NOTE: Keep away from pets as rubber plants are toxic when ingested.

-3. Snake plant (Sansevieria)
+3. Snake Plant (Sansevieria)

 Soil & fertilization: It thrives well in all-purpose cactus soil or in soil with perlite.